noisecode3/SlackwareStudioBuilds/README.md

 Configuration scripts and builds for Slackware music productions Slackware 15.1 on the road to an eventual beta

+## How
+Run post_install_setup_sbo_slackpkg+_multilib.sh after installing full Slackware 15,or Slackware current first thing you do after installation.
+This will update Slackware and install sbopkg, slackpkg+ and multilib.
+Overwrite all old config files when you get asked.
+See config.info first then run this file to get a some essential configuration for music production.
+Then create you're user and make sure you're in the audio group and use Slackware like normal.
+If you're on current you might want to set sbopkg to SBo-git (current)

 ## SlackBuilds
 ### Git Download
 * SoundScapeRenderer